Model United Nations

-Each of Model UN Camp's three programs last for one week, with students arriving at the program on Monday, and participating through the following Sunday during different weeks of the summer:
+Each of Model UN Camp's two sessions will last for two weeks (13 nights), with students arriving at the program on Monday, and participating through the following Sunday during different weeks of the summer:

-For students who stay for multiple weeks of the program, we offer lodging, food, and scheduled activities during the transition day at no additional cost.
+For students who stay for both Camp Sessions 1 & 2, we offer lodging, food, and scheduled activities during the transition day at no additional cost.
 For more information on dates and different programs offered, please visit our sessions page.

 When should I sign up my child for Model UN Camp?

-Our normal registration deadline is April 1st, 2014.
+Our normal registration deadline is April 1st, 2015.
 Students who sign up before this time are guaranteed a space in the program.
-After this date, tuition fees rise by $100 per week, and space may no longer be available in select programs.
+After this date, registration fees will no longer be given an Early Discount, and space may no longer be available in some programs.
 For both reasons, as well as to give newer students adequate time to prepare for the program, we strongly encourage students to sign up before this date.

 How many campers attend Model UN Camp?

-Each week of Model UN Camp has between 35 and 50 campers.
+Each session of Model UN Camp has between 35 and 50 campers.

 Who staffs Model UN Camp?